kangyu-california/PersistentWindows/README.md

 ## Key Features
 - Keeps track of window position changes, and automatically restores the desktop layout, including the taskbar position, to the last matching monitor setup.
 - Supports remote desktop sessions with multiple display configurations.
-- Capture windows to disk: saves desktop layout captures to the hard drive in liteDB format, so that closed windows can be restored after a reboot.
+- Capture windows to disk: saves desktop layout capture to hard drive in liteDB format, so that closed windows can be restored after PC reboot, with virtual desktop observed.
-- Capture snapshot: saves desktop layout snapshots in memory (max 36 for each display configuration).
+- Capture snapshot to ram: saves desktop layout in memory using one char from [0-9a-z] as name.
 The window Z-order is preserved in the snapshot.
-This feature can be used as an alternative to virtual desktops on Windows 10.
-- Auto Restore can be paused/resumed as desired.
-- Supports automatic upgrades.
+- Simplified hotkey and mouse operation to accelerate web browsing.
-- Supports foreground and background dual position switching.
+- Efficient switching window between foreground and background dual positions.
+- Pause/resume auto restore.
+- Automatic upgrade support.
 - For more Features and Commands, take a look at the [Quick Help page](https://www.github.com/kangyu-california/PersistentWindows/blob/master/Help.md)

 ## Installation